antznin/zsh-bitbake/README.md

 automatically updated if recipes are added or removed in the current environment (it would be too slow and costly).
 File must be removed to be regenerated on the next completion.

+The completion engine will also try to look in your current `devtool` workspace for the recipes managed by devtool.
+It also looks in your `conf/bblayers.conf` and tries to find the currently enabled layers.